Adventures in Porto, Portugal

 Although my favorite pastime in Porto was just walking the streets, there are many museums and historical sights worth checking out.

 The new and very modern Casa de Musica designed by the Dutch architect Rem Koolhaas is a concert hall and music educational facility.
-It’s all sharp angles and chrome plays with your with sense of perspective as if you have entered into a drawing by M.C.
+It’s all sharp angles and chrome plays with your with a sense of perspective as if you have entered into a drawing by M.C.
 Escher.
 It’s kind of like a giant playhouse.
-Check out this link for a 360 virtual tour of the building.

 I also spent some time at the Museu De Serralves.
 This museum and library, surrounded by gardens and a sculpture park also has a fine restaurant that I highly recommend.